AIRI-Institute/heterogat-scheduling-logistics/README.md

 ## Running experiments

-To run experiments on the baselines and the GNN model, run the following command:
+To run experiments on the baselines and the GNN models, run the following command:

 ```
 python main.py
 ```

-The results will be stored in the `results.log` file.
+The results will be stored in the [`results.log`](results.log) file.

 To train the GNN models from scratch, run the following command: